streamnative/pulsar-hub/logging/flume-ng-sink/master/flume-ng-sink.md

     mvn clean package
     ```

-    Once it is built successfully, you will find a jar `flume-ng-pulsar-sink-<version>.jar` generated under the `target` directory.
+    Once it is built successfully, you can find a jar `flume-ng-pulsar-sink-<version>.jar` generated under the `target` directory.
     You can drop the built jar at your flume installation under the `lib` directory.

 # Usage